ajh123-archives/HistorySurvival-pre0.0.5/README.md

 # HistorySurvival
 [![CodeQL](https://github.com/ajh123-development/HistorySurvival/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/ajh123-development/HistorySurvival/actions/workflows/codeql-analysis.yml)

+## Videos

+You may watch some of the videos made by [Minecraft ICT on YouTube](https://www.youtube.com/@minecraftict), the channel is owned by ajh123!
+Check out their [History Survival | Devlog](https://www.youtube.com/playlist?list=PL_my8olCrl67TPxaGK4g0OPohqD4Bw7Ye) playlist.

+## Where some of the code is from

 This "game" has been made partly from the tutorial series "OpenGL 3D Game Tutorials" published on YouTube by ThinMatrix. https://youtu.be/VS8wlS9hF8E